Is a Career in Biomedical Sciences Right for Me?

 A Bachelor in Science in Biomedical Sciences provides a solid background for future graduate-level work or clinical programs in the fields of allied health or biological sciences.

-The PA, Therapy, and Medical concentrations are designed to prepare students for various advanced clinical training programs.
+The PA and Medical concentrations are designed to prepare students for various advanced clinical training programs.

 - The PA concentration provides the necessary prerequisite course work required by most physician assistant programs in Florida.